Underwater Minerals Conference (UMC)

 The Underwater Minerals Conference is an annual international forum that since 1970 has brought the marine minerals community together.
 UMC is the world’s largest gathering of ocean mineral stakeholders, including government, academic, and private professionals.
 Topics considered for inclusion in the conference include geological and biological studies of marine minerals deposits and their associated biological communities, regulatory considerations related to mineral resource and environmental impact assessment, technological considerations related to scientific survey objectives and commercial recovery objectives, and general policy considerations related to the long-term development of these resources.

-The 51st Underwater Minerals Conference – UMC 2023, is presented by the International Marine Minerals Society (IMMS) in partnership with the University of South Florida College of Marine Sciences (USF CMS).
-The Conference will be held in the Inntel Hotels Rotterdam Centre, located in Rotterdam, The Netherlands.
+The 52nd Underwater Minerals Conference – UMC 2024, is presented by the International Marine Minerals Society (IMMS) in partnership with the Government of the Cook Islands.
+The Conference will be held in the National Auditorium, in Rarotonga, Cook Islans.
 We will continue the well-tested focus of the conference, which brings together world leaders from government, academia and industry from over 25 countries to exchange information and ideas on all aspects of underwater mineral exploration, environmental research and mining.
-The UMC 2023 focus will be:
+The UMC 2024 focus will be:

 This year, we start with an evening welcome reception and registration on Sunday evening, followed by an expanded three-day technical session with 25-minute presentations.
 The fourth day includes special-interest workshops.
 The fifth and final day of UMC will be our field tour day and some more specific workshops.